-Georgina is a graduate from The King's University, where she complete a Bachelor of Science in Biology.
+Georgina is a graduate from The King's University, where she obtained a Bachelor of Science in Biology.
 During her undergrad, she seized every opportunity to apply her artistic background and completed a research project on how scientists can better communicate their research through engaging visuals and clear messages.

 Georgina is passionate about art, science and information design.
-From her experience as a freelance artist and designer, she takes her clients needs into consideration and is driven to find solutions to their communication and information design challenges.
+From her experience as a freelance artist and designer, she takes her clients needs into consideration and is driven to find solutions to their communication and design challenges.

 Join the Team

 We are looking to grow a team of passionate, creative, authentic people who will contribute to the critical knowledge exchange and science communication work we do.

 We Invest in talent.
 And we will invest in your development and well-being.

 We Listen to Learn.
 And we will listen to your ideas and learn from your education and experience.